Community comes together for ‘feast before the feast’ at local community centers in Augusta

 Braswell says sponsors for the event made it all possible to give back for the holidays.

-“the pandemic just tore everybody down the price of food is sky high you know people county survive today they just can’t so getting a meal like this with all the dressing turkey ham chicken…” said Braswell.
+“The pandemic just tore everybody down, the price of food is sky high…you know people can’t survive today, they just can’t.
+So getting a meal like this with all the dressing turkey ham chicken…” said Braswell.

 Braswell also says she plans to expand to four locations next year for the Thanksgiving feast.